Dysarthria is a condition in which you have difficulty saying words because of problems with the muscles that help you talk.

-In a person with dysarthria, a nerve, brain, or muscle disorder makes it difficult to use or control the muscles of the mouth, tongue, larynx, or vocal cords, which make speech.
+In a person with dysarthria, a nerve, brain, or muscle disorder makes it difficult to use or control the muscles of the mouth, tongue, larynx, or vocal cords.

-The muscles may be weak or completely paralyzed, or it may be difficult for the muscles to work together.
+The muscles may be weak or completely paralyzed.
+Or, it may be hard for the muscles to work together.

 Dysarthria may be the result of brain damage due to: